Skip to main content Skip to navigation

 12.2.1 Grade Point Average (GPA) Requirements

-State Regulation: The state policy indicates that the institutions policy must contain a qualitative standard and the qualitative standards (grade-based) used to comply with federal satisfactory progress standards is acceptable (State Need Grant Program Manual, Chapter 3 Satisfactory Academic Progress).
+State Regulation: The state policy indicates that the institutions policy must contain a qualitative standard and the qualitative standards (grade-based) used to comply with federal satisfactory progress standards is acceptable (Washington College Grant Program Manual, Chapter 3 Satisfactory Academic Progress).

 WSU Policy: For graduate and professional students the SAP policy follows the policy upheld from the graduate school: “Students must earn at least a 3.00 GPA for ALL coursework.
 All program courses with grades less than a 3.0 must be repeated.
 Any graduate student who fails to maintain a 3.00 cumulative will be dropped.
 They may be permitted to re-enroll if the chair makes a special recommendation in concurrence with the Dean of the Graduate School” (Graduate Catalog).